-Type I FIBOs (including Registered 150 companies (110 out of 150 to be Financial Institutions), IMBOs, and CRAs inspected by the SESDs) (including the Intensive Inspections of DIM Business Operators) Type II FIBOs, Investment To be inspected based on individual Advisories/Agencies, QII Business information and condition Operators, and Financial Instruments Intermediaries, etc. SROs etc. To be inspected as necessary Unregistered Business Operators To be inspected as necessary
+Type I FIBOs (including Registered 150 companies (110 out of 150 to be Financial Institutions), Type II FIBOs, inspected by the SESDs) IMBOs, and CRAs Investment Advisories/Agencies, QII To be inspected based on individual Business Operators, and Financial information and the conditions Instruments Intermediaries, etc. Inspection of Registered Information To be inspected depending on the number of cases of registration, etc. SROs etc. To be inspected as necessary И 100 T. 1 Unregistered BOs To be inspected as necessary